We are small but we are growing

 the stop sign, go straight.
 This is our shared driveway.
 We are the log cabin on the right.

-Miss Scarlett and Miss Mammie are the latest addition of security on our farm.
+Miss Scarlett and Miss Mammie are members of the security team on our farm.
 We had learned about

 a fellow alpaca breeder who had lost six of her alpacas to a neighbor's dog attack.
 We also knew that several other